grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 Name | Description
 ------------ | -------------
 *Name* | The data source name.
-This is how you refer to the data source in panels & queries.
+This is how you refer to the data source in panels and queries.
 *Default* | Default data source means that it will be pre-selected for new panels.
 *Default Region* | Used in query editor to set region (can be changed on per query basis) *Custom Metrics namespace* | Specify the CloudWatch namespace of Custom metrics